Skip to content

 Click Apply to metric. detectkit then, in order:

-1. Validates the chosen detector through the same DetectorFactory and MetricConfig the pipeline uses — a broken or untunable config is rejected and nothing is written (fix the knobs and click Apply again).
+1. Validates the chosen detector and the whole metric config with the same validation the pipeline uses — a broken or untunable config is rejected and nothing is written (fix the knobs and click Apply again).

 dtk tune takes no pipeline lock — it only edits a config file.
 The live preview is a faithful approximation; the next dtk run is the source of truth.
 Because the detector parameters changed, the detector’s identity changes too, so detections recompute under the new configuration on the next run: